The DOs and DON’Ts of strong brand positioning

 If you want a formula for sustainable positioning, define and align the four elements above.
 The end game is this: What your brand is (reality), is what you say it is (profile), which is how people perceive it (perception), which is how you were hoping they would perceive it (aspiration).
 This is Brand Nirvana, an ideal state that is never actually reached, but one that strong brands perpetually strive for.

-Don’t confuse your position statement with your slogan
+Don’t confuse your brand positioning statement with your slogan

 For instance, the Nike Corporate brand positioning is about inspiring and motivating the athlete in all of us.
 Yet, the tag line is, “Just Do It”.
 The overall sentiment is the same in both but there are two different expressions and purposes.